eurohat1984/FractalEurope/india.md

 4. Fall Guys
     * **Modi is portrayed with a God like stature** and never responsible for anything that happens (see section above about about [*silence on atrocities*](#silence-on-atrocities))
     * At best when BJP is responsible for something there is a fall guy, someone lower down who takes the blame

+Other
+* Taking advantage of cultural respect
+    * Indian culture tends to extend respect to certain people such as Elders, Spiritual Leaders and Superiors.
+    * At times this can be overboard and be used to silence comment and criticism
     * Omitting use of the the *Ji* (जी) honorific (as in *Modi Ji*) has become a sign in itself of disrespect.
+    * Critics feel pressured to use it!
+(Mainly applies to political critics as of 2023 because the press is no longer free.)
-Even critics feel pressured to use it!
-Rahul Gandhi was rarely referred to as *Gandhi Ji* (that title is reserved for his namesake, Mahatma Gandhi).
+    * Opposition leader Rahul Gandhi is rarely referred to as *Gandhi Ji* (that title is reserved for his namesake, Mahatma Gandhi).
-    * Modi's image is widespread, reminiscent of Mao, on train seats, billboards, government brochures

 # Recommendations
 1. **Regular changes of the governing party**